staceyJayneLewis/cake-tin/README.md

 - As a site administrator, I should be able to edit products, so that I can edit any items that need amending such a price etc.
 - As a site administrator, I should be able to delete products, so that I can remove any products no longer on sale.
 - As a site administrator, I should be able to section products into categories, so that I can organise the products easily.
-- As a site administrator, I should be able to easily manage my account, so that I can keep the website up to date.
+- As a site administrator, I should be able to easily put items on sale, so that I can put special offers on if I want to.

 ## Wireframes